raymond-u/lungo/src/lungo_cli/plugins/rstudio/README.md

 # plugins:
 # ========

-#   # Settings for the RStudio module
+#   # Settings for the RStudio plugin
 #   rstudio:

-#     # Enable or disable the module
+#     # Enable or disable the plugin
 #     # Type: boolean
 #     # Default: true
 #     # Required: no